Lee Elder, 1st Black golfer to play Masters, dies at age 87

 Twenty-two years later, Woods became the first Black golfer to capture the green jacket, launching one of the greatest careers in golf history.

-Elder was in poor health and unable to take a swing, but he held up his driver proudly at the first tee, clearly moved by the moment.
+Elder’s poor health prevented him from taking a swing, but he held up his driver proudly at the first tee, clearly moved by the moment.

-“For me and my family, I think it was one of the most emotional experiences that I have ever witnessed or been involved in,” he said.
+“For me and my family, I think it was one of the most emotional experiences that I have ever witnessed or been involved in,” Elder said.

+“That morning, you could see the joy in Lee’s face,” Nicklaus said Monday.
+“Gary Player and I were honored to enjoy that moment with him.”

-Fred Ridley, chairman of Augusta National Golf Club and the Masters, called Elder “a true pioneer in the game of golf.”
+Fred Ridley, chairman of Augusta National and the Masters, called Elder “a true pioneer in the game of golf.”

 Elder got into golf as a caddie, since that essentially was the only conduit Black people had to be permitted on the course.
 He was able to polish his game while serving in the Army and, after his discharge, joined the United Golf Association Tour for Black players in the early 1960s.